Cable fly: Muscle Worked, Alternate, Variations

 4. Versatility

-Flies can be done in a variety of ways, including with different cable attachments, at different angles, and with one or both arms.
+Flies can be done in various ways, including with different cable attachments, at different angles, and with one or both arms.

-This versatility makes it a great exercise for targeting the chest muscles from different angles and with different levels of resistance.
+This versatility makes it a great exercise for targeting the chest muscles from different angles and with different resistance levels.

 5. Joint Friendly

-Cable flys are a great alternative for people who experience joint discomfort when doing the bench press.
+Cable flies are a great alternative for people who experience joint discomfort when doing the bench press.

 With proper shoulder-blade stability, the cable chest fly changes the angle of the movement enough to limit the potential stress on the joints.